 Sejal Parmar is an Assistant Professor at the Department of Legal Studies, a core faculty member of the Center for Media, Data and Society (CMDS) and a Visiting Professor at the School of Public Policy.
 Her main field of research, policy engagement and teaching is international and European human rights law, with a particular focus on freedom of expression and media freedom.

 Parmar previously worked as Senior Adviser to the Organisation for Security and Co-operation in Europe (OSCE) Representative on Freedom of the Media on secondment from the UK Foreign and Commonwealth Office and as Senior Legal Officer at ARTICLE 19.
 She regularly acts as a consultant for intergovernmental and non-governmental organisations on issues related to her research.

-Prior to coming to CEU, Parmar was Senior Legal Officer at ARTICLE 19, the leading international human rights NGO on freedom of expression.
-Before that, she was the Human Rights Coordinator at Doughty Street Chambers in London.
-She has also been a visiting lecturer at Queen Mary, University of London and the University of Edinburgh, an EU-US Fulbright Scholar and Emile Noel Fellow at New York University Law School, a Marie Curie Fellow at the Amsterdam Centre for International Law and a visiting scholar at the University of Wisconsin, Madison.
-She was awarded her LLB in Law (honours) from the London School of Economics and Political Science, her PhD in Law from the European University Institute in Florence and has been called to the Bar of England and Wales.
+Parmar has published broadly in the field of international human rights law.
+She is currently writing a monograph on Freedom of Expression Under Pressure (under contract with Cambridge University Press).
+She is an Associate Editor of the International Journal of Human Rights.
+She has been a visiting lecturer at Queen Mary, University of London and the University of Edinburgh, an EU-US Fulbright Scholar and Emile Noël Fellow at New York University School of Law, a Marie Curie Fellow at the Amsterdam Centre for International Law and a visiting scholar at the University of Wisconsin Law School, Madison.
+She was awarded her LLB in Law (honours) from the LSE and her PhD in Law from the EUI.
+She has been called to the Bar of England and Wales.